Ind AS 34, Interim Financial Reporting | AS 25 Vs Ind AS 34

 If an entity publishes a set of condensed financial statements in its interim financial report, those condensed statements shall include, at a minimum, each of the headings and subtotals that were included in its most recent annual financial statements and the selected explanatory notes as required by this Standard.
 Additional line items or notes shall be included if their omission would make the condensed interim financial statements misleading.

-In deciding how to recognise, measure, classify, or disclose an item for interim financial reporting purposes, materiality shall be assessed in relation to the interim period financial data.
+In deciding how to recognize, measure, classify, or disclose an item for interim financial reporting purposes, materiality shall be assessed in relation to the interim period financial data.
 In making assessments of materiality, it shall be recognised that interim measurements may rely on estimates to a greater extent than measurements of annual financial data.

 An entity shall apply the same accounting policies in its interim financial statements as are applied in its annual financial statements, except for accounting policy changes made after the date of the most recent annual financial statements that are to be reflected in the next annual financial statements.
 To achieve that objective, measurements for interim reporting purposes shall be made on a year-to-date basis.

 The measurement procedures to be followed in an interim financial report shall be designed to ensure that the resulting information is reliable and that all material financial information that is relevant to an understanding of the financial position or performance of the entity is appropriately disclosed.
-While measurements in both annual and interim financial reports are often based on reasonable estimates, the preparation of interim financial reports generally will require a greater use of estimation methods than annual financial reports.
+While measurements in both annual and interim financial reports are often based on reasonable estimates, the preparation of interim financial reports generally will require greater use of estimation methods than annual financial reports.

 There is an issue that whether an entity reverse impairment losses recognised in an interim period on goodwill if a loss would not have been recognised, or a smaller loss would have been recognised, had an impairment assessment been made only at the end of a subsequent reporting period.
 Appendix A of Ind AS 34 prescribes that an entity shall not reverse an impairment loss recognised in a previous interim period in respect of goodwill.